-The company that sprang from "Vox Sound Equipment Limited" in mid 1970 was "Vox Sound Limited" (VSL), on which see these pages.
-The first public notice of VSL is again in Beat Instrumental - July 1970.
+The company that sprang from "Vox Sound Equipment Limited" in early 1970 was "Vox Sound Limited" (VSL), on which see these pages.
+The first public notices of VSL appeared in "Music Business Weekly" magazine.

 Further documentation and details on VSEL will be provided in due course.